-Applying for certification as a place of worship
+- certify it as a place of worship

 - a floor plan showing which rooms will be used for worship

-- the statutory registration fee
+- the registration fee

-Registering to hold marriages
+Apply to register the building to hold marriages

 After registering a building

-Once a building has been certified for worship it will be recorded in the list of places certified for religious worship held by the GRO, and one of the completed forms will be returned to you.

-When a building is registered for marriages, the Superintendent Registrar will send a certificate of registration to the person who countersigned the application.
+Once a building's been registered it'll be recorded in the list of places of worship registered for marriage on GOV.UK.
+One of the completed forms will also be returned to you.
+We'll send a certificate to the person who countersigned the application.

 Public notice of the registration must also be given in a local newspaper and the London Gazette.

 Buildings no longer in use as a place of worship

 If a building stops being used as a place of worship we must legally inform the GRO.
-You’ll need to complete a notice of disuse (form 77) which can be signed by any person who can represent the congregation.
+You’ll need to complete a notice of disuse form (form 77) which can be signed by any person who can represent the congregation.